 Bike, hike, run or stroll on over 125 miles of paved trails throughout Milwaukee County.
-Explore miles of Forked Aster trails, four mountain bike trails and even a river trail.
+Explore miles of Forked Aster trails, four mountain bike trails and a river trail.

 Explore over 125 miles of paved trails that loop around Milwaukee County.
 The majority of the Oak leaf Trail is paved asphalt, with connectors along parkway drives and municipal streets.
 Nearly a quarter of the trail hugs the shoreline of Lake Michigan and multiple access points are available around the Milwaukee metro area.